reelradio/docs/dev-guide.md

 WHERE
     MATCH(transcript) AGAINST(query)
     AND
-    filename LIKE CONCAT(‘%’, filestem, ‘.r%’)
+    filename LIKE CONCAT('%', filestem, '.r%')
 ;
 ```